How to Use LinkedIn Sales Navigator to Generate Leads?

 Lead lists help you stay focused on specific groups and create custom marketing material for different types of leads.

 To create the lead lists in Sales Navigator, select the contact you want to save -> click Save to list -> click “+”.

 Once you save the leads into a list, you can access them through the “Lead Lists” tab.

 You can also add notes to the saved leads and send connection requests and inmails directly from the list.

 Further, you can come back anytime to your list to take notes, visit the lead profile, and send messages.

 If most of your leads are on LinkedIn, you can use Sales Navigator as your CRM.

 3. Track Your Prospects with Lead Alerts

-There are upto six different people involved in each B2B purchasing decision.
-You need to keep track and recognize their goals and priorities to build connections with them.
+There are up to six different people involved in each B2B purchasing decision.
+You need to keep track of and recognise their goals and priorities to build connections with them.